JoryHogeveen/view-admin-as/README.md

 Fixed compatibility issues:

-*   **WooCommerce** - removes the admin bar for the roles "customer" and "subscriber".
-This functionality will stay the same, but when you switch to a view in the admin it will override this setting.
-(You need the admin bar to switch back to default)
 *   **Pods** - has its own capability management to determine if the current user is an admin or not.
-I've used the build in capabilities from Pods to determine wether to show the Pods menu when you are in an other view.
+I've used the build in capabilities from Pods to determine whether to show the Pods menu when you are in an other view.
 *   **User Role Editor / Members** - Support for multiple roles per user. (since 1.2.2)
 *   **Genesis Framework** *(and probably other theme frameworks)* - Changed "init" hook to "plugins_loaded" for theme support (since 1.3.3)